8 DIY Wood Sign Ideas – Easy Cricut Projects

 This post may contain affiliate links.
 Please read our disclosure policy for more information.

 Square feature image of five photo snippets of DIY signs made with a cutting machine like Cricut Maker, Permanent Vinyl and Stencil Vinyl.
 These are easy to make signs for your home or make to sell.
-There are scrap wood signs, holiday signs for a tiered tray, a large round Christmas in July sign and 2 x 4 rustic stackable word signs.
+There are scrap wood signs, holiday signs for a tiered tray, a large round Christmas in July sign and 2 x 4 rustic stackable word signs and a man in the moon fall sign.

 A collection of DIY wood sign ideas that are fun and easy to make!